Kamran14/BreqLabs/README.md

 2) Head over to your Project Tab and go into the Following Directory; `BreqLabs-> Scripts`.

-3) Once there, you will need to click and drag the `BreqLabsConnectionManager` script onto your GameObject created in step 1.
+3) Once there, click and drag the `BreqLabsConnectionManager` script onto your GameObject created in step 1.

 4) Click on your `BreqLabsConnectionManager` GameObject and an Inspector